godotengine/godot-docs/getting_started/scripting/gdscript/gdscript_basics.rst

 ^^^^^^^^^^^^^^^^^^^^

 The real strength of using ``yield`` is when combined with signals.
-``yield`` can accept two parameters, an object and a signal.
+``yield`` can accept two arguments, an object and a signal.
 When the signal is received, execution will recommence.
 Here are some examples:

 ::